pmndrs/use-asset/readme.md

   resolve(json)
 })

-// You can preload assets, these will be cached hackerNewsPost.preload(9000)
+// You can preload assets, these will be executed and cached immediately hackerNewsPost.preload(9000)

 function Post({ id }) {